Frequently Asked Questions

 What if things get worse between now and Ice Camp?

-Since restrictions did tighten up (i.e. Michigan reverts to phase 3, or our Camp Licensing guidelines change), some of our plans (initially laid out in previous versions of this document) have had to change.
-So, if the current restrictions remain, we will most likely use the model that helped us successfully get through five weeks of summer camp with no cases of COVID.
+Since restrictions may tighten up (i.e. Michigan reverts to phase 3, or our Camp Licensing guidelines change), some of our plans may have to change.
+So, if restrictions worsen, we will most likely use the model that helped us successfully get through five weeks of summer camp with no cases of COVID.
 Camp will still be a blast, and kids will still get an awesome retreat with lots of quantity time together, but the traditional programming that we’ve offered in years past will have to be modified.

-So broadly speaking, we would have groups travel up in “cohorts” of about ten people.
+So broadly speaking, we would have groups travel up in “cohorts” of about ten people (or less).
 These “family” groups would eat together, stay in cabins together, have small group time, and do activities together.
+For example then, large churches of 50 could be broken down into 5 groups of 10.
 So to be clear: intermixing between cohorts would be eliminated – or at the very least minimized – with the exception of some safe outdoor activities.
 We had our own reservations about this model this summer, but the feedback was astounding.
 Kids and staff alike absolutely loved the increased time they had together as just their group and the unity that it created was unlike any other year.
 So it definitely made the sacrifice worth it.

-And even though large group gatherings in the dining hall, chapel, and gym cannot happen as normal, we are dedicated to coming up with fun and creative workarounds.
+And even though large group gatherings in the dining hall, chapel, and gym could not happen as normal, we are dedicated to coming up with fun and creative workarounds.
 Some meals might take on the form of a pizza party in the cabin or breakfast in bed.
-Instead of doing chapel sessions, we might just have everyone do small group Bible studies in cabins (maybe with the option of still having a camp speaker and streaming a sermon).
+Instead of doing chapel sessions, we might just have everyone do small group Bible studies in cabins.
 And activity rotations would still ensure that every kid got an equal chance to do the tubing hill, have gym time, and shop in the Trading Post.
 So while it will definitely be different, we are confident that kids will still have an awesome time.

 We understand that Ice Camp will very likely look much different than in past years (as described above).
 However, we believe it will be and can still be AWESOME.
 Change can provide opportunities.
 We have already seen how small group bonding, for example, has been a very positive outcome of our retreats at camp.
 We just want to communicate the upcoming changes as proactively and transparently as possible.
 Please reach out if you’d like any more clarity on what we are thinking.
 Or if we can help answer any safety-related questions that your parents are asking, we’d be glad to chat.